Skip to content

 Method Signature

-// Sets descending order conditions using field names
+// Sets descending order conditions using column names

 orderByDesc(R... columns)